marionebl/jaketrent-blog/content/post/jasmine-unit-testing-requirejs.md

   - "requirejs"
   - "jasmine"
 description: As more application logic gets pushed into the browser for client-heavy apps, the need for javascript testing increases.
 Lately, I've been doing some Jasmi
-keywords: javascript, nginx, unit-testing, requirejs, jasmine
+metaKeywords: javascript, nginx, unit-testing, requirejs, jasmine
 published: true
 ---